 10.3 Treatment for Personality Disorders

-Clients with some types of personality disorders do not exhibity insight for their condition and are unlikely to seek treatment.
+Clients with some types of personality disorders do not exhibit insight for their condition and are unlikely to seek treatment.
 They often go undiagnosed unless they seek treatment for another psychiatric or medical diagnosis.
 Some may also be forced to seek treatment at the influence of family members or as required by law if legal infractions have occurred.
 Personality disorders can be challenging for mental health professionals to treat.
 Individuals with personality disorders struggle to recognize that their difficulties in life are related to their personalities.
-They may truly believe their problems are a result of other people or outside factors.
+They may truly believe their problems are a result of other people or outside factors which makes treatment difficult.
 It is very common for clients with personality disorders to also have substance abuse, anxiety, depression, or eating disorders.[1]

 Psychotherapy